velmuruganvm/projects/readme.txt

-please feel free to mail or message me in mail id velmuruganvm15in@gmail.com correction and review are welcomed please use pycordictan.txt file for checking the values from the stimulation for cos, sin and tan inverse
+please feel free to mail or message me in mail id velmuruganvm15in@gmail.com correction and review are welcomed please use pycordictan.txt file for checking the values from the stimulation for cos, sin and tan inverse please use the zip files if you are not feeling the code is wrong or functional behaviour is wrong

 password:pass